Georgian Court University

 First Year Seminar (FYS) is a course that introduces students to the total university experience.
 FYS includes a career development component that helps students focus on selecting an academic major, while exploring the ways their strengths, talents, and interests inform their academic and career paths.

 GCU’s Chart the Course program is a unique program to assist students with credit completion.
 The program extends the fall and spring semesters by offering general education courses, for free, to at-risk students during the winter and summer terms.
-In the winter 2015 term, GCU offered two free general education courses (Contemporary Economics and Introduction to Psychology) to 60 freshmen who had fewer than 15 college credits after the fall 2014 semester.
+In the past, GCU has offered two free general education courses (Contemporary Economics and Introduction to Psychology) to 60 freshmen who had fewer than 15 college credits after a certain semester.
 The courses met the general education requirements for most majors and were offered online (economics) or in hybrid format (psychology) to meet the needs of students who work and have long commutes.
 Peer tutors assisted with the courses.
 As a result, 100% of the students retained and continued in the spring 2015 semester, with 85% passing the courses and earning the additional three credits.

 The Academic Development & Support Center (ADSC) helps students to enhance their academic skills in a supportive, caring environment.
 The center offers tutoring, disabilities services, and other academic support services, including The Learning Connection (TLC), a support program to assist students with learning differences that impacts their performance.